 Strong braking system

 Responsive and robust throttle system

 Takes some effort to steer on rough surfaces.

 The Troy-Bilt 46-inch Hydrostatic Lawn Tractor’s fully welded steel frame can handle a lot of abuse while shielding the operator and keeping the rise as smooth as possible.
 It has a max speed of 5.5 mph both forward and in reverse.
 The Troy-Bilt 46-inch Hydrostatic Lawn Tractor also has a meter that tells you engine operation times, allowing for scheduling of more timely maintenance.

 4. Husqvarna YTH24V54 54-inch 24 HP Riding Mower – Best Garden Tractor of All Time

-Ease of control is one of the most sought after characteristics in a garden tractor.
+Ease of control is one of the most sought-after characteristics of a garden tractor.
 The Husqvarna YTH24V54 54-inch 24 HP Riding Mower’s sturdy frame gives this model the stability needed for great control.
 The body and spindle housing are all cast metal, which gives this model a lot of strength.

-This garden tractor comes with a massive 54-inch blade deck which cuts wide swaths of grass in one pass.
+This garden tractor comes with a massive 54-inch blade deck that cuts wide swaths of grass in one pass.
 The mulching kit grinds grasses into valuable green fertilizer.